Siveb2/document_verification_system/README.md

 # Document_verification_system
-Project on Document Verification System
-[![Watch Demo](./project-demo-banner.png)](https://vimeo.com/1091414859)
+Project on Document Verification System.
+Click the image to see the full working video of the project on the local PC [![Watch Demo](./project-demo-banner.png)](https://vimeo.com/1091414859)

 3 Phases to this Project out of which one phase is complete: